egalli64/clj-intro/src/aaa/README.md

 - [bounded-count] - counts up to a limit without realizing the entire sequence

 ### Select elements from a collection
+- [remove] - remove elements not satisfying a predicate
+- [distinct] - remove duplicate elements while preserving order
+- [dedupe] - remove consecutive duplicates only
 - [filter-kv] - filter for map
-- [remove] - elements not satisfying a predicate
 - [take-while] - take while predicate is true
 - [take-last] - last n elements
 - [drop-while] - drop while predicate is true